alynathani/QuizScope/README.md

 # QuizScope
 QuizScope is a 3D First-Person-Shooter game I made in 2020.

+My general idea behind the concept of this game is the blending of education and gaming.
+Essentially, it displays a quiz to players, but to answer a question, the player has to shoot a correctly-coloured balloon which corresponds to the correct answer to the question.
+There is a point system and contains three themes of questions which the player can choose from.

-To play the game, download files and then run 'QuizScope.exe' file.
+To play the game, download files and then run the 'QuizScope.exe' file.

 Languages and Tools used:
 - Unity 3D